This post may contain affiliate links. Please read our disclosure policy.

 This is a rich and hearty red lentil curry that is similar to a traditional Indian dhal recipe.
 Don’t be intimidated by the idea that curry needs to take a long time or have a long list of complicated ingredients.
 You can actually whip this up in 30 minutes and have an impressive vegan meal the whole family will love.

 This is such a versatile recipe, so you can vary the taste, vary the heat and vary the ingredients as you like.
-Serve it over rice or eat it with naan.
 It’s definitely a keeper!

 For more similar recipes:

 If you try this healthy-ish feel good Red Lentil Curry recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
 We would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 - 2 tablespoons olive oil